burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Acknowledgements

+In the context of the C++ language itself, I want to acknowledge:

-I want to acknowledge [Acronis](https://www.acronis.com/en-us/) company that, in 2011-2012, invited [Dr. B.Stroustroup](https://www.stroustrup.com/) to give a long one-day talk for Acronis, HQ and Parallels, HQ in Moscow employees.
+* [Acronis](https://www.acronis.com/en-us/) company in 2011-2012, invited [Dr. B.Stroustroup](https://www.stroustrup.com/) to give a long one-day talk for Acronis, HQ and Parallels, HQ in Moscow employees.
 [Dr. B.Stroustroup](https://www.stroustrup.com/) gave an excellent and practical talk by appealing to everybody, which I highly appreciated.
-During that time, he described what to wait for in C++2011.
-Also, I was glad that Dr. B.Stroustroup subscribed Russian translation of his book [1] for me then.

-I want to give my acknowledgment to [Yandex](https://yandex.ru/) company that, around 2014, invited [Dr. Scott Meyers](https://www.aristeia.com/) to [Yandex HQ](https://yandex.ru/) in Moscow.
+* [Yandex](https://yandex.ru/) company that, around 2014, invited [Dr. Scott Meyers](https://www.aristeia.com/) to [Yandex HQ](https://yandex.ru/) in Moscow.
 He gave a pretty sophisticated three days overview of several features of C++11 and some parts of C++14 for Yandex employees.

-Scott Meyers gave an excellent and practical talk.
-He demonstrated excellent communication skills.
-During that time, he described what to wait for in C++2011 with a pretty in-depth overview with many examples and live discussions.
+* Thanks for [NVIDIA](http://nvida.com/) and [HUAWEI](https://www.huawei.com/en/) - the places where I have used those languages a lot while creating complex systems for a software and hardware of that companies.

+* Thanks to Academic Universities for which I had affiliation in the past and now ([CV](https://burlachenkok.github.io/cv_kburlachenko.pdf)).

+* Between 2010 - 2020, I have created various short personal engineering notes, some of which are available here [old home page](https://sites.google.com/site/burlachenkok/articles).
+C++ relative materials from my senior technical notes have been used for that technical note.
+The original was less structured.

-My enormous thanks are to [Dr. B.Stroustroup](https://www.stroustrup.com/).
-He created a language, C++ is used to create the most important software in that world.
-Also, the language created an artificial force that makes people think about hardware, computing, architecture design of computers, algorithms, and first principles.
-In my opinion, it's great from an educational point of view.
-My only concern is that I hope that [Dr. B.Stroustroup](https://www.stroustrup.com/) controls the process of the invention of C++23 and correctly assesses the need for change in language and standard library.
+Finally, the enormous thanks are to [Dr. B.Stroustroup](https://www.stroustrup.com/).
+He created a language that is used to create the most important software in that world.
+Also, the language created an artificial force that makes people to be better in all aspects of science and engineering.
+The quote that I have learned from [Tim Roughgarden](http://timroughgarden.org/) is the following:

+> Perhaps the most essential principle for the good algorithm designer is to refuse to be content - Aho, Hopcroft, Ulman, 1974

+The style of creating things in C++ forces you to be that person.

+I hope that [Dr. B.Stroustroup](https://www.stroustrup.com/) controls the process of the invention of C++23 and correctly assesses the need for change in the language and standard library, i.e., add new features when they are needed almost for everybody.

 # References